INTERIM University Policy 340: Required Reporting of Sexual Misconduct

-An individual’s medical, psychological, and other similar treatment records should not be shared by a Designated Confidential Resource directly to the Office of Equity without the individual’s voluntary, written consent, except where such records may be evidence of Sexual Misconduct as between a Designated Confidential Resource and a client or patron of a Designated Confidential Resource.
+An individual’s medical, psychological, and other similar treatment records should not be shared by a Designated Confidential Resource directly to the Office of Equity without the individual’s voluntary, written consent, except where such records may be evidence of Sexual Misconduct committed by a Designated Confidential Resource against a client or patron of a Designated Confidential Resource.

-An employee who is not categorized as a Reporting Employee, Designated Confidential Resource, or Resource Connection Employee does not have obligations under this policy.
+An employee who is not categorized as a Reporting Employee or Designated Confidential Resource does not have obligations under this policy.

-Reporting Employees, Designated Confidential Resources, and Resource Connection Employees may have additional reporting obligations under University policy and state law.
+Reporting Employees and Designated Confidential Resources may have additional reporting obligations under University policy and state law.
 See, e.g., USU Policy 533.

-Reporting Employees, Resource Connection Employees, and Designated Confidential Resources are required to complete all training requirements as outlined in Procedures 340.
-Supervisors of these employees must ensure all Reporting Employees, Resource Connection Employees, and Designated Confidential Resource Employees complete the required training.
+Reporting Employees, Designated Confidential Resources, and other Employees are required to complete all training requirements as outlined in Procedures 340.
+Supervisors of these employees must ensure that this training is completed.

 3.1 Office of Equity, Executive Director, and Title IX Coordinator